cme-timothy/examination-files/README.md

 # Nginx installation on a linux OS

-## How to install Nginx from official Debian/Ubuntu packages
+## How to install Nginx from the official Debian/Ubuntu packages

 In order to install Nginx you need to run: